orfeotoolbox/OTB/Documentation/Cookbook/rst/OTB-Applications.rst

       # Here we configure the smoothing algorithm
       app.SetParameterString("type", type)

-      # Set the output filename, using the algorithm to differenciate the outputs
+      # Set the output filename, using the algorithm to differentiate the outputs
       app.SetParameterString("out", argv[2] + type + ".tif")

       # This will execute the application and save the output file